ava-labs/core-vm-modules/README.md

 > These Packages are published to NPM

 - `evm-module`: EVM module
+- `avalanche-module`: Avalanche module
+- `types`: shared types for modules

 #### Internal

 > These packages are only used internally within this repo

-- `types`: shared types for modules
 - `tsconfig`: tsconfig for modules
 - `eslint-config-custom`: eslint config for modules
 - `github-actions`: custom github actions
+- `utils`: utils for all vm-module packages

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).